EGGY45-egg/MajorMatch/README.md

 ## What it does
 - Chat assistant that answers normally when it can and uses tools only when useful.
 - Ollama tool-calling orchestrator for career prediction, career context, and semantic course search.
-- Career-track prediction with a local model fallback path.
+ - Career-track prediction that accepts `selected_features` (model feature names).
+The front-end can open an interactive prediction UI when requested; a lightweight fallback remains optional.
 - Semantic course search with PCA, UMAP, and t-SNE projections in the Streamlit UI.
 - Latest tool output is shown as a single artifact panel to keep the UI clean.